 Depth Measurement - Quality Magazine

 The measurement of a drilled, reamed or formed hole depth may be inspected in a wide variety of methods.
-It can be as simple as applying masking tape to a drill or reamer to insure the hole is deep enough, or as complex as the use of coordinate measuring machines and vision systems.
+It can be as simple as applying masking tape to a drill or reamer to ensure the hole is deep enough, or as complex as the use of coordinate measuring machines and vision systems.
 The importance and applicable tolerance of the hole depth will dictate the accuracy and, in many cases, the method that is used to inspect the hole.

-Figure 1 shows the typical design of a Go gage with a notch or notches added to inspect internal diameter depth.
-(See ASME B89.1.5-1998 Appendix C) The Go plug gage is the only gage that should have notches, in most cases.
+Figure 1 shows the typical design of a go gage with a notch or notches added to inspect internal diameter depth.
+(See ASME B89.1.5-1998 Appendix C) The go plug gage is the only gage that should have notches, in most cases.
 The reason is simple.
-The Go plug gage is supposed to fit and the No-Go plug gage is not.
-The Go gage represents the minimum size of the internal diameter.
-The Go gage is required to pass freely through the full length of the internal diameter of the part for the part to pass inspection.
-The No-Go plug gage represents the maximum size of the internal diameter.
-The No-Go gage is not supposed to fit.
-If the No-Go plug gage enters the hole, the hole is out of tolerance.
-If the No-Go does not enter, how is the notch on the No-Go going to measure the depth of the hole in the part?
+The go plug gage is supposed to fit and the no-go plug gage is not.
+The go gage represents the minimum size of the internal diameter.
+The go gage is required to pass freely through the full length of the internal diameter of the part for the part to pass inspection.
+The no-go plug gage represents the maximum size of the internal diameter.
+The no-go gage is not supposed to fit.
+If the no-go plug gage enters the hole, the hole is out of tolerance.
+If the no-go does not enter, how is the notch on the no-go going to measure the depth of the hole in the part?

-The Go / No-Go would have two notches representing both the minimum and maximum depth limits.
-When using Go and No-Go notches on the Go plug gage the notches are ground 180° apart for plug gage diameters over .175” diameters.
+The go/no-go would have two notches representing both the minimum and maximum depth limits.
+When using go and no-go notches on the go plug gage the notches are ground 180° apart for plug gage diameters over .175” diameters.
 When the diameters are smaller than .175”, the notches are ground 90° apart.
 This is done to prevent the manufacture of the notches from weakening the plug gage and makes the notches more visible.
 Both the 180° and the 90° apposed notches allow the inspector to see both notches at the same time.
 If both notches are visible, the hole needs to be deeper.
-If the minimum (Go) notch is not visible and the maximum (No-Go) notch is visible, the hole depth is in tolerance.
+If the minimum (go) notch is not visible and the maximum (no-go) notch is visible, the hole depth is in tolerance.
 If both of the notches are not visible, the hole is too deep.

-Another often forgotten feature is the perpendicularity of the face of the gage to the diameter.
+Another often forgotten feature is the perpendicularity of the face of the gage to the diameter, (see Figure 2 above).
 The perpendicularity of the face is critical to the accuracy of the notch.
 If the face is not perpendicular to the diameter, it can cause the notches to be out of tolerance.
 The same is true for the part.
 If the hole has a bottom that is not square, the gage will seat at the highest point of the angle in the bottom of the hole.
 In this case, the gage will correctly show that the hole is not deep enough and cause a failure or re-work.

 Radii or chamfers in the bottom of a blind hole can cause problems if not accounted for properly.
 A large radius or chamfer in the bottom of the hole will prevent the plug gage from reaching the bottom.
 If you have a large radius or chamfer in the bottom of a blind hole, you may need to have a larger chamfer ground on the plug gage.
 This larger chamfer will clear the corner chamfer or radii in the bottom of the hole.
 This then allows you to measure to the bottom of the hole.
 Attention to how the depth of the hole is noted on the drawing is critical.
 If the depth of the hole were dimensioned to the top of the radius, the above example would be in tolerance without the large chamfer.
 The gage stops at the top of the radius, not the bottom of the hole.